carlosp420/nymphalidae_diversification/MS_revised.md

 R package ``diversitree`` [@fitzjohn2012].
 The Multiple State Speciation and Extinction approach (MuSSE) [@fitzjohn2012] is designed to examine the joint effects of two or more traits on speciation.
-Because most of Nymphalidae butterflies are restricted to use one plant family as hostplant, the character states can be coded as presence/absence, for which the BiSSE analysis is better suited.
+Because most of
+Nymphalidae butterflies are restricted to use one plant family as hostplant (232 genera use only one plant family versus 176 that use more than one;
+based on our data in supp. mat.
+15), the character states can be coded as presence/absence, for which the BiSSE analysis is better suited.
 BiSSE was designed to test whether a binary character state has had any effect on increased net diversification rate for a clade